abbyazari/abbyazari.github.io/_pages/about.md

 ## Current Projects

-I am currently working on several research projects including:
+I am currently leading the research projects below:
 - an evaluation of using Jupyter notebooks for teaching to develop a growth mindset based course in a course on geoscience visualization and statistics (see [Teaching](https://astro-abby.github.io/teaching/)),
+- understanding transport, loss, and energization of energetic ions around Saturn through large-scale statistics, &
-- uses of supervised machine learning for space physics datasets and missions, particularly for planetary science, &
+- broader lessons for methods of supervised machine learning for space physics missions, particularly for planetary science.

-- understanding transport, loss, and energization of energetic ions around gas giant planets.
+I am collaborating with the following research projects:
+- analysis of solar wind composition using machine learning to investigate plasma dynamics using ion abundances as led by [Yeimy Rivera](https://clasp.engin.umich.edu/people/yeimy-rivera/).